Neural Contextual Bandits without Regret: Details of the Main Result

 Then $\mathcal{F}_{\text{CNTK}}$ is reproducing for the following kernel function,

 As $m$ the number of channels grows, the average over the parameters converges to the expectation over $\vw$ and $\vv$, and the kernel becomes rotation invariant, i.e. only depends on the angle between $\vx$ and $\vx'$.
-Therefore, as $m \rightarrow \infty$

 Equation \ref{eq:cntk_def} follows by noting that in the infinite $m$ limit, $h$ and $\bar h$ converge to $\ntk$ and $\cntk$ respectively.
 A rigorous proof is given in Propostition 4 from \citet{mei2021learning}.